osohq/oso/docs/using/polar-syntax.rst

 Print
 ^^^^^

-Print is a special built-in operator that lets you print things.
-It always succeeds and as a side effect prints it's arguments to the console.
-Because it always succeeds it can be embedded in other polar expressions.
+``print`` is a built-in operator that prints its arguments to the console.
+It always succeeds, and can therefore be added anywhere in the body of a Polar rule.

 For example::